antounes/antounes.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Machine Learning Engineer at [Jellyfish](https://www.jellyfish.com/en-us).
+I'm a Machine Learning Engineer at [SFEIR](https://www.sfeir.com/fr/) working as a consultant.
 I love data, I love machine learning, and I like to understand both clearly and use them well.

 My work and research interests include machine learning, applied data science, and cloud computing.
 More broadly, I'm a STEM enthusiast passionate about pattern discovery and how data analytics and computer science combine to provide us with